AVSystem/developer-zone/docs/Demo_Projects/Implementing_LwM2M_objects_on_RaspberryPi.md

     `sudo systemctl restart svetovid.service --now`

-0. Refresh device state in Coiote and see if the Temperature object `/3303` has appeared in the Objects tab and values are reported for the Sensor Value `5700` resource:
+0. Refresh device state in {{ coiote_short_name }} and see if the Temperature object `/3303` has appeared in the Objects tab and values are reported for the Sensor Value `5700` resource:

    ![Temperature object](images/raspi1.png "/3303")